Class Action Defense

 Representing automobile company in a putative class action in which Plaintiffs allege certain vehicles suffer from a safety defect.
 DTO was able to eliminate the nationwide class claims, limiting certification to three classes: one in California and two in Illinois.
 At summary judgment, DTO persuaded the court to enter judgment against one of the Illinois classes (the largest of the three classes).
 Trial took place in August 2023.
 DTO prevailed on the CA class claim.
 The matter is now pending appeal in the Ninth Circuit.

-Representing Tremendous (formerly known as GiftRocket) in a putative class action filed by a class of small businesses who claim their goodwill and reputation were harmed and that the public believed they were affiliated with GiftRocket.
+Representing Defendant, a gift card retailer, in a putative class action filed by a class of small businesses who claim their goodwill and reputation were harmed and that the public believed they were affiliated with Defendant.
 The Plaintiffs allege violations of the Lanham Act and New York consumer protection laws.
 This is an unusual case, as Lanham Act claims are very rarely brought as a class action.
-Tremendous is aggressively defending the case.
+Defendant is aggressively defending the case.

 Represented Defendants in class actions across the country alleging violations of the federal Telephone Consumer Protection Act (TCPA) and state-specific mini-TCPA.